nbicocchi/learn-java-core/README.md

 * Iterable and Iterator interfaces
 * List interface and its implementations (ArrayList, LinkedList)
 * Set interface and its implementations (HashSet, LinkedHashSet, TreeSet)
-* Deque interface and its implementations (ArrayDeque, LinkedList)
+* Queue interface and its implementations (ArrayDeque, LinkedList)
 * Map interface and its implementations (HashMap, LinkedHashMap, TreeMap)
-* Sorting and searching
+* Sorting and searching collections

 [E5] Exceptions